kataw/kataw/test/__snapshot__/parser/expressions/classes/invalid-class-fields.md

 ✖ Unexpected token. - start: 280, end: 281
 ✖ Expression expected - start: 281, end: 282
-✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 294, end: 299 ✖ Expected a ')' to match the '(' token here - start: 302, end: 305
+✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 294, end: 299 ✖ The parser expected to find a '}' to match the '{' token here - start: 302, end: 305 ✖ Expected a ')' to match the '(' token here - start: 302, end: 305
 ✖ Expected a `;` - start: 302, end: 305
 ✖ Declaration or statement expected - start: 302, end: 305
 ✖ Declaration or statement expected - start: 308, end: 309
 ✖ Declaration or statement expected - start: 309, end: 310
 ✖ Unexpected token. - start: 330, end: 332
+✖ The parser expected to find a '}' to match the '{' token here - start: 330, end: 332
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 330, end: 332 ✖ Expected a ')' to match the '(' token here - start: 334, end: 335 ✖ Declaration or statement expected - start: 334, end: 335
 ✖ Declaration or statement expected - start: 335, end: 336
+✖ The parser expected to find a '}' to match the '{' token here - start: 354, end: 357
 ✖ Expected a ')' to match the '(' token here - start: 354, end: 357
 ✖ Expected a `;` - start: 354, end: 357
 ✖ Declaration or statement expected - start: 354, end: 357